-Last week’s post brought to a close the story of my first Vipassana meditation course and the first nine months of my life.
-It was a story — told in three parts and beginning here — about trauma, catharsis, and synchronicity.
-In the spirit of compensation for that longer story, here’s a haiku version of how and why I currently practice Vipassana.
-Perhaps down the road I’ll be able to flesh it out.
+Last week’s post brought to a close an account of my first Vipassana meditation course.
+It’s a story about trauma, catharsis, and synchronicity, which begins here.
+As compensation for this longer story, below is a haiku version of how and why I currently practice Vipassana.
+Perhaps down the road I’ll put some flesh on these weathered bones.

 conjoined with radical acceptance of impermanence

 uncommon kindness, and the slow mending of the soul.